-Date: June 2021
+Date: February 2022

-The UK National Screening Committee secretariat is hosted by Public Health England.
+The UK National Screening Committee secretariat is hosted by the Department of Health and Social Care.

 About the UK National Screening Committee (UK NSC)

 The UK NSC advises ministers and the NHS in the 4 UK countries about all aspects of population screening and supports implementation of screening programmes.
 Conditions are reviewed against evidence review criteria according to the UK NSC's evidence review process.